Deniz-Sahin-567/BilboardGameSelector/README.md

 ## How to use this program
 In order to use this program:
 - Compile the files in the src directory into a .jar file.
+(Or download the executable from the release files)
 - Add the file named GameList.txt into the same directory as your executable.
 - Run the executable.